j4k/j4k.github.io/_posts/2015-05-18-url-validation-php-regex.markdown

 To extract the domain name using a regular expression like this you would have to change the non-capturing groups we are using to define segments in the regex to capturing groups.
 Capturing groups allow you define portions of an overall pattern that you want to extract on their own.
 Non-capturing groups allow you to structure your regular expression, and write sub-patterns within a regular expression easily, without capturing anything from within the group, unless there is a capturing group nested inside.

 A non-capturing group is defined as thus: `(?: )`, and a capturing group is defined simply as `()`.
-Sticking a `?` behind one of these groups makes these an optional part of the regex.
+Sticking a `?` quantifier behind one of these groups makes these an optional part of the regex.
 So, in the above regex, we start after the delimiter `#` with the start of a capturing group, which allows us to grab the whole url out of a preg_match as the one and only match.
 Next we use a non capturing group `(?:https?|ftp)` to say "optionally, check for the presence of the characters http, https or ftp".
 This is done with the order of the `?` and the pipe character (`|`).
 The question mark indicates to the parser that the preceeding character should be matched 0 or 1 times, making it an optional character, and the pipe symbol pretty much translates into "or".

 After this, the regex tries to match `://` exactly, because it is not inside any character class.
 After this, we come up against the next non-capturing group `(?:\S*?\.\S*?)`.
 This one contains something called a metacharacter `\S`.
 There are a few different metacharacters in regular expressions and they vary from implementation to implementation.
 This one here, means "match any non-whitespace character".
 Following this metacharacter up with a `*` quantifier changes the meaning slightly, as the `*` quantifier means "0 or more" so by changing these together we get "match any non-whitespace character 0 or more times".
 Chaining this again with `?` which me know to mean "optionally", changes the meaning again.. you get the idea.